thegetty/quire-docs/content/documentation/zooming-images.md

           ...
 ```

-Currently, six levels of zoom is the maxiumum Quire is set to display.
+Currently, six levels of zoom is the maximum Quire is set to display.
 This can be expanded within your individual project, but requires a code change to both the Quire CLI and the JavaScript of your project’s theme.